alex-lechner/CarND-BehavioralCloning-P3/README.md

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

+#### 4. Final Output:

+![Data Visualization][image8]

+Note: This is gif is acclerated and does not match with the actual speed during this recording.
+The driving speed was set to 14 mph.

+Also look at video.mp4 in this repository for front camera view.
+The driving speed was set to 12 mph.

 ### Model Architecture

 #### 1. An appropriate model architecture has been employed
 My model architecture is based on [Nvidia's End-to-End Deep Learning Model for Self-Driving Cars](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/).

-The model consists of a convolutional neural network with 5x5 and 3x3 filter sizes and depths between 24 and 64 (model.py lines 79-83)
+The model consists of a convolutional neural network with 5x5 and 3x3 filter sizes and depths between 24 and 64 (model.py lines 74-79)

-The data is normalized in the model using a Keras lambda layer (code line 74).
+The data is normalized in the model using a Keras lambda layer (code line 73).

 After the lambda layer the images are cropped so there's no environment and only the road on the images.

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 84 & 96).
+The model contains of four dropout layers in order to reduce overfitting (model.py lines 76, 80, 83 & 85).

-The model was trained and validated on different data sets to ensure that the model was not overfitting.
+The model was also trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 100).
+The model used an adam optimizer and a learning rate of 0.001 (model.py line 140).

 #### 4. Appropriate training data